SysKitTeam/docs-spdockit/how-to/spdockit-insights/use-spdockit-insights.md

 2. Tiles
 3. Grid

 Most performance counters collected have a warning and critical limit based on the values collected within a certain time period.
-This will impact the status of the server visible on the dashboards.
+This will impact the displayed status of the server on the dashboards.
 Since most counters are not visible on the main dashboard, additional dashboards with more details are available:
 - Clicking on the farm name leads to the **farm dashboard**.
 - Clicking on a server (double click for the grid view) leads to the **detailed server view**.